 I am really thankful that Kayla is in distress.
-I am thankful that she is fearful, because how much worse would it be if Kayla were careless right now, if she were cavalier, if she was just blowing off this coldness and saying: Devil may care.
+I am thankful that she is fearful, because how much worse would it be if Kayla were careless right now?
+If she were cavalier.
+If she were just blowing off this coldness and saying, “Devil may care.
 I don’t give a rip how I feel.
 It doesn’t matter anymore.
 I tried that Christianity stuff.
-I am done with it.
+I am done with it.”
 That would be infinitely worse than fear and distress.

-The text that gives her fear but also gives hope is Hebrews 12 about Esau.
-See to it—this is Hebrews 12:15—see to it that no one fails to obtain the grace of God, that no one is sexually immoral or unholy like Esau.
-And maybe that is what she has done: fallen into a season of sexual sin.
-I mean those are the kinds of things that make us feel hopeless about our possible salvation.
-Don’t be like Esau who sold his birthright for a single meal.
-Just, you know, threw away his spiritual privileges for an immediate gratification.
-For you know that afterwards when he desired to inherit a blessing he was rejected.
-For he found no place—that is the literal translation—no place to repent, no occasion to repent, no repentance, though he sought it with tears.
+The text that gives her fear — but also gives hope — is Hebrews 12: “See to it that no one fails to obtain the grace of God . . . that no one is sexually immoral or unholy like Esau” (Hebrews 12:15).
+And maybe that is what she has done — fallen into a season of sexual sin.
+I mean, those are the kinds of things that make us feel hopeless about our possible salvation.
+The author continues, “who sold his birthright for a single meal” (Hebrews 12:16).
+He just threw away his spiritual privileges for an immediate gratification.
+“For you know that afterward, when he desired to inherit the blessing, he was rejected, for he found no chance to repent” — no place to repent, that is the literal translation, no occasion to repent, no repentance — “though he sought it with tears” (Hebrews 12:17).

 Now what is that?
-They were calling him the devil.
+The Pharisees were calling Jesus the devil.
 They were saying that he cast out demons by the power of Beelzebub and, therefore, they had turned the world on its head.
-They were seeing Jesus as demonic and they were no longer able to see Jesus as who he really was.
-Have you gotten to the demonic point that Jesus is, I mean to the demonic point where Jesus is the devil and you now can pronounce judgment on him?
-Or can you repent and if you can repent there is hope.
+They were seeing Jesus as demonic, and they were no longer able to see Jesus as who he really was.
+Have you gotten to the demonic point that Jesus is the devil, and you now can pronounce judgment on him?
+Or can you repent?
+And if you can repent, there is hope.

-Paul says it is so that in the 21st century John Piper on a podcast could say to Kayla: Christ is that patient with you.
+Paul says it is so that in the twenty-first century, John Piper on a podcast could say to Kayla, Christ is that patient with you.
 That is why he saved Paul.
 He saved Paul for Kayla.
 I really believe Kayla should read 1 Timothy 1:15–16 that way.
-He, Paul wants to be read as giving encouragement to those who feel like the patience of God has run out.
-So in the name of Jesus and with the authority of Paul, Kayla, I think I can say to you, I do say to you: Turn and come to Jesus and you will find his arms outstretched to a prodigal daughter.
+He, Paul, wants to be read as giving encouragement to those who feel like the patience of God has run out.
+So in the name of Jesus and with the authority of Paul, Kayla, I think I can say to you, I do say to you: Turn and come to Jesus, and you will find his arms outstretched to a prodigal daughter.